GreanBeetle/upwork-clone/README.md

 ####  by John Rykken

-#### This website is a basic clone of upwork.com (a site connecting freelance developers with projects).
-I used angular to build it.
-It isn't practically useful in any way.
-My focus was deepening my understanding of angular components, inputs and inputs, property bindings, and so on and so forth.
-I do hope to implement, at minimum, a search box, a pseudo login-slash-signup page, and a job posting page.
+#### There are two notes about this project.
+(1) Aesthetically it is a simple clone of upwork.com, https://www.upwork.com/i/how-it-works/client/, a site that connects freelance developers with projects.
+(2) This is a code school project meant to demonstrate understanding of basic Angular CRUD functionality.

+## Current features and functionality

+## Planned features and functionality

 ## Setup and Installation for Testing